This page contains affiliate links. Please read our disclosure for more info.

 That said, the Allbird Mizzles aren’t hiking shoes so I wouldn’t recommend them for very long or challenging hikes.

 If you are looking for a shoe mostly for hiking or trail running, see my Allbirds Trail Runners review.
 These have even more traction than the Mizzles and are great in muddy conditions.
+They now come in a water-resistant Mizzle version.

 What stands the Mizzles apart from other Allbirds styles is that the merino wool upper is treated with a bio-based water repellent shield.